ricard1997/twod-analysis-kit/docs/source/Membrane.rst

 Splay Angle
 +++++++++++

-Another property we can map to a 2D grid is splay angle.
-Splay angle is the aperture angle of the two fatty acid chains of a lipid.
-For this, two vectors are defined as those that gro from the lipid head (Usually P atom) to the last carbons in the lipid tails.
-The angle between these vectors is mapped with voronoi and then averaged over  frames to get the following plot.
+:code:`Voronoi2D` can also project the splay angle between lipid tails to a 2D grid.
+Similar to :code:`Cumulative2D`, the user must set the two vectors that define the lipid tails.
+Using the :code:`Voronoi2D` protocol, the splay angle is plot for a set number of frames as follows.

 .. code:: python